It is so easy to get stuck in the dailiness of life…

 and to just go through the motions without stopping to take care of yourself.
 As a homeschooling mom (or dad), self-care is incredibly important and not something to take lightly.

-Busyness will always be there, the cleaning, cooking, schooling, working, and the never-ending laundry won’t go away.
+Busyness will always be there, the cooking, schooling, working, and the never-ending laundry won’t go away.
 But taking a few moments of time to do something that feeds your soul, that is living.

 I am a morning person.